mbertschler/dragon-iss-docking-autopilot/README.md

 ## Why

 I never used Go and WebAssembly together before.
-This seemed like a nice and small excercise and I also got to refresh my knowledge of controller algorithms.
+This seemed like a nice and small excercise and I also got to refresh controller algorithms.

 ## Using this autopilot